swcarpentry/good-enough-practices-in-scientific-computing/index.md

 *   Justin Kitzes' notes on
     "[Creating a Reproducible Workflow][kitzes-reproducible]"

+Our audience is researchers who are working alone or with a small number of collaborators, and who are just starting to move beyond saving spreadsheets called `results-updated-3-revised.xlsx` in Dropbox.
 A practice is included in this minimal list if:

 1. We routinely teach the skills needed to implement it in a two-day workshop